v1ggs/abstraction-dsl/README.md

 # Install first
 npm i -D @v1ggs/abstraction-dsl

-# Then create a config file and edit it as required.
+# Then create a config file (.abstraction.dsl.config.js)
+# in the root, and edit it as required.

-# Build the script
+# Then build the script
 npx bdsl

 # Minify the built file
 npx mdsl
 ```

-### Copy/clone
+### Clone or download

-You can take built files from the `test` folder: `abstraction.dsl.js` and `abstraction.dsl.min.js`, and include them in the HTML.

-You can also build them yourself.

-First edit config as per your requirements.
+First create and edit config as per your requirements.

 Navigate in the console/terminal to this folder.